 - Make sure you’re mapping out both your happy paths (the all-goes-as-planned path) and the unhappy paths (user errors and system failures).
 Examples of unhappy paths include difficulties such as failed user authentication, out of stock inventory, invalid credit card information, failing supporting systems like merchant services, or database errors.
 You may want to test these common problems to ensure your system responds appropriately.

-Below, we detail the key functions and user journeys for a simple e-commerce site.
+Below, you find the key functions and user journeys for a simple e-commerce site.
 The diagram describes several happy paths a user may take.
-Some tasks depend on the successful completion of other tasks, and we could break down some tasks further.
+Some tasks depend on the successful completion of other tasks, and you could break down some tasks further.

 To simplify things moving forward, let’s consider the shopping cart functionality only.
 The shopping cart functionality is the simple task of selecting an item, adding it to the cart, and editing the cart.

 The temptation is to expand the shopping cart functionality to include testing for the search or the checkout process.
-We recommend you keep the functionality compartmentalized so that you’re testing one key task at a time.
+It is recommended to keep the functionality compartmentalized so that you’re testing one key task at a time.

 Before you start recording your transactions, you need to consider several things:

-- Please review our article on Choosing which transactions you can or should test to help you learn more about the types of transactions you can and should monitor with Web Application Monitoring.
-We’ve also included a note about selecting the checkpoints for monitoring your transactions.
+- Please review the article on Choosing which transactions you can or should test to help you learn more about the types of transactions you can and should monitor with transaction monitoring.
+The article also includes a note about selecting the checkpoints for monitoring your transactions.

-If all of this seems overwhelming to you, don’t worry, our support team is ready to help you get over any hurtles you may experience.
+If all of this seems overwhelming to you, don’t worry, the Support team is ready to help you get over any hurdles you may experience.